keriz21/ColdSwift_capstone_project/README.md

 ## Features
 - **One Man One Ticket**: Ensures fair ticket distribution by allowing only one ticket purchase per verified user.
 - **ID and Facial Recognition Verification**: Provides secure and unique user identification.
-- **Secure Payments**: Integrated payment gateway for safe and reliable transactions.
 - **Event Search and Listings**: Easy navigation to find and browse events.
 - **Ticket Management**: Simple interface to manage and view your purchased tickets.

+## Future Plan
+- **Secure Payments**: Integrated payment gateway for safe and reliable transactions.